timothyjellison/jquery-validation-plugin-tutorial/README.md

 ###```debug```

-A simple boolean, the debug property will keep your form from submitting in order to make testing your validation features easier.
-It will save you a lot of hitting the back and refresh buttons.
+A simple boolean, if the debug property is set to true it will keep your form from submitting and redirecting your browser to the wherever your form's ```action``` attribute is pointed.
+This makes testing your validation features *much* easier.
+By default ```debug``` is set to false.

 ```javascript
 $('#myForm').validate({